ConPaaS-team/conpaas/docs/installation.rst

   can use the ``md5sum`` command.

-Alternatively, you can also create such an image or a similar one that runs on standard clouds (OpenNebula, OpenStack and Amazon EC2 are supported) by following the instructions in the Internals guide, section :ref:`creating-a-nutshell`.
+Alternatively, you can also create such an image or a similar one that runs on standard clouds (OpenStack and Amazon EC2 are supported) by following the instructions in the Internals guide, section :ref:`creating-a-nutshell`.

 Running the Nutshell in VirtualBox